 The Heswall Society will remain vigilant in trying to ensure that such important urban green spaces in Heswall remain.
 If you are not a member, why not join the Society and help us.
 Click here to download an Application Form.

 From a boot full of pansies!

-Our thanks to Angie Mounsey and her team of volunteers who have removed the Summer bedding at the Castle Buildings Flowerbeds in Telegraph Road and after digging over, have now completed the planting of winter pansies.
+Our thanks to Angie Mounsey and her team of volunteers who, in October, removed the Summer bedding at the Castle Buildings Flowerbeds in Telegraph Road and our raised planter opposite, and after digging over, re-planted with winter pansies.

 The Heswall Society is the local amenity society for Heswall and Gayton, formed just over 60 years ago by some far-sighted residents.
 For more information, click here.

 New members who share our aim to retain the quality of Heswall and Gayton, without opposing sensitive change, are very welcome.
 If you would like to join The Heswall Society please click on the red button below.

 The Spring 2018 Newsletter is now available for Members within the Members Area.

 The Society is now well down the road of adopting the Lower Village telephone kiosk under BT's Adopt a Kiosk scheme in order to ensure that the street scene is preserved.
 Our own due diligence has been carried out and completion of the legal formalities is expected very soon now.
 Adoption has proved protracted because of the fact that the kiosk is sited on private as opposed to Council land.

 Thanks to Heswall Today and to Caroline in the Village Shop for publicising the Society's efforts to retain the kiosk, and raising funds.